-The Matfer team was thrilled to spend the afternoon with Chef Derrick Peltz recently.
-We learned more about his Time on FOX’s MASTERCHEF and culinary journey while watching him successfully take a leap of faith by crowning the classic ingredients of duck and cherries with a beautiful lattice arch to create a stunning main course and surrounding it with colorful seasonal cauliflower.
+The Matfer team was thrilled to spend the afternoon with Chef Derrick Peltz.
+We learned about his Time on FOX’s MASTERCHEF and his culinary journey while watching him successfully take a leap of faith by crowning the classic ingredients of duck and cherries with a beautiful lattice arch to create a stunning main course and surrounding it with colorful seasonal cauliflower.

 How did you become a contender on FOX’s MASTERCHEF and what was your experience like?

 I love food.
 I was a fan of the show and Gordon Ramsey is one of my culinary idols.
 I learned technique from watching him cook on television and reading more about it on the Internet.
 I began to replicate his stuff.
 I was becoming intrigued by cooking, blending flavors, trying new stuff.
 I can be super competitive so the pulse of the show intrigued me.
 And then I realized I had one mission –to win MasterChef.
 I wanted to be able to call my Mom and say, “Mom, I am America’s next MasterChef!”
 So I applied and got accepted for an audition.
 I think being a drummer who really liked to cook made an interesting story.
 Anyway, I passed and got on the show.
 My time on MasterChef was an amazing life-changing experience.
 I met and learned from great people.
 I certainly didn’t anticipate that I would end up on the road to a serious culinary career.
 I’m very excited and grateful about that.

 Did the pressure of cooking on live television get to you?